 - the impact of the legal system on clients of advice agencies

 - relations with other providers of advice and legal services.

-On behalf of members, we respond to government initiatives relating to advice and the legal system.
-We represent the advice sector in discussions with government bodies and other organisations.
-We produce policy and discussion papers, and undertake research.
-We host policy forums for our members and run occasional seminars and conferences.
-We provide training, information and guidance to members and advice agencies.
+On behalf of members, we have responded to government initiatives relating to advice and the legal system.
+We have represented the advice sector in discussions with government bodies and other organisations.
+We have produced policy and discussion papers, and undertaken research.
+We have hosted policy forums for our members and ran occasional seminars and conferences.
+We have provided training, information and guidance to members and advice agencies.

 - policy work on the legal aid scheme and Community Legal Service (CLS) in England and Wales

 - representing the advice sector in connection with its involvement in legal aid and the CLS

 - practical support to advice agencies applying for or operating legal aid contracts and the CLS Quality Mark – this service is provided through our CLS Support project